Penchant/docs/user_guides/development_user_guide.md

 # Overview
+The Simulink-based development process created and employed by [FPGA Open Speech Tools](https://github.com/fpga-open-speech-tools) is designed to increase the accessibility of developing audio signal processing applications on SoC FPGAs.
+Developers only need knowledge of MATLAB/Simulink.
+Some software and hardware experience is helpful, but not strictly required.

+Developers create their algorithms in Simulink, then the majority of the code required to implement and control the algorithm on an SoC FPGA is automatically generated.
+This document details all of the steps needed to develop and deploy an audio processing algorithm on an SoC FPGA.

 # Prerequisites
 ## Operating Systems
 Most of the development process can be done on either Windows or Linux, though there are certain processes that can be only be done on Linux.
 If Windows is your choice of operating system, you will have to set up a Linux Virtual machine for the Linux-only steps.
 A preconfigured Ubuntu Linux Virtual Box image is available for [download](https://www.dropbox.com/sh/jsr9qw5ecr3webo/AAAuiHvovjQSC5wr1897HN1Ea?dl=0).
 Refer to `virtual_box_setup.md` for more information on setting up the virtual machine development environment.

 ## Tools
+The following tools are required for development:
 - Matlab
     - Simulink
     - HDL Coder